Powered by Dragonfly Energy Graphic

 What happens if you’ve got multiple batteries in series?
 In terms of balancing, they will need to connect from the positive to negative ends for a 48V system.
 Each of the batteries contain four cells in series internally, and each one has a battery management system to make sure it remains in balance.
 The charge cycle makes sure the cells are balanced.
 When in series, it’s a little more challenging to ensure that the cell packs are balanced properly due to a lack of bleed resistors (devices connected in parallel with an output of a high voltage power supply circuit for the purpose of discharging).
 The system also allows the higher charged packs to bleed down to meet the lower charged packs.
 It’s acceptable because there’s no external balancing and the internal balancing will create external balancing.

-For example, if battery is at a higher charge, when you get to the top of the charge cycle, around 57V or so, this battery could exceed its 14.4V limit and get closer to 15V.
+For example, if a battery is at a higher charge, when you get to the top of the charge cycle, around 57V or so, this battery could exceed its 14.4V limit and get closer to 15V.
 In that case, you could have all the cells above the prescribed threshold internally and they would all start to bleed so this battery is discharging down to meet the other ones and that tends to keep this bank in balance.

 There are ways to accelerate that process.
 For example, a multibank charger makes sure every charge cycle keeps each battery in the same state of charge.
 Generally, if you’ve got a 48V bank and you are keeping them regularly at 57V on each charge cycle, then they’ll remain balanced.
 It’s possible to reach the high voltage limit on one of the batteries if one cell exceeds that threshold, the limit will cut off the charging current to all the additional batteries.
 Since you could have a smaller imbalance for many reasons, like temperature extremes or high loads, it then would be possible for the cutoff to happen lower than 57.6V, even at 57.2V or lower.
 In that case, there’s nothing wrong with lowering that bulk absorption down to 57V or even lower until that cutoff stops happening.
 Then over time raising it up because the batteries will be more and more imbalanced.